Fundamental Limits of Large Momentum Transfer in Optical Lattices

-\textit{Adiabatic Preparation---}To validate our theoretical framework, we perform numerical simulations using the `Universal Atom Interferometer Simulator' (UATIS) \cite{UATIS}.
+\textit{Adiabatic Preparation---} To validate our theoretical framework, we perform numerical simulations using the ``Universal Atom Interferometer Simulator'' (UATIS)~\cite{UATIS}.
 First, we define an adiabatic preparation sequence, as demonstrated in Fig.~\ref{fig:5}.
-This preparation method represents a different, straightforward approach compared to the optimal control discussed in \cite{Toulouse2}.
-Next, we quantify the losses to the continuum by computing the decayed fraction of the Floquet states after a LMT sequence (c.f.
-Fig.~\ref{fig:2}(b,c)).
-Furthermore, we calculate the phase uncertainty by simulating two LMT sequences corresponding to the two arms of the interferometer.
-In one arm, the state evolves under the standard LMT sequence with an unperturbed lattice potential $V_0$, while for the other arm, a fluctuation $\Delta V$ is introduced to the LMT sequence.
-Finally, we obtain the dephasing from the relative phase accumulated between the two states, which match the results shown in Fig.~\ref{fig:4}.
+This preparation method represents a different, straightforward approach compared to the optimal control discussed in~\cite{Toulouse2} allowing us to control the quasi-momentum of the prepared state.
+Next, we numerically quantify the losses to the continuum by computing the decayed fraction of the Floquet states after a LMT sequence (c.f.
+Fig.~\ref{fig:2}\,(b,c), as well as the phase uncertainty arising from pulse-to-pulse fluctuations and lattice depth variations and find excellent agreement with our analytical model.